YakDriver/smarterr/docs/README.md

 Welcome to the documentation for **smarterr**—a declarative, layered, and maintainable error handling library for Go. smarterr lets you standardize, enrich, and centrally manage error messages and diagnostics across large codebases, all driven by configuration instead of scattered code changes.

-## What's smarterr
+## About smarterr

-smarterr is a Go library that:
+smarterr, a Go library:

 - Centralizes error formatting and diagnostics using Config files (not code changes)
 - Supports layered, directory-based configuration for scalable error management
 - Produces actionable, user-friendly error summaries, details, and logs
-- Never obscures the original error, even if Config is missing or broken
+- Never obscures the original error, even where you don't define or break Config

 ## Template types and usage